All Products

 row

-Records actual row data for each change.
-STATEMENT and MIXED formats can cause data inconsistencies.
+Records row-level changes.
+STATEMENT and MIXED formats may cause data inconsistencies.

 server_id